Luminar Technologies: Iris

 Luminar announced a full stack platform named "Iris" in 2019 that combines Luminar's laser sensor technology and software.
 Iris is a plug and play installation in a vehicle.
 It has a range of 250 meters for small and less reflective (dark-colored) objects, or up to 500 meters for larger, brighter objects.
 It weighs less than two pounds and operates with a single lidar sensor integrated into the top of the windshield.
 The system creates a virtual, three-dimensional map of its surroundings without needing a network connection or GPS.
 As of January 2020, two versions of Iris are announced for release in 2022: a version that enables hands-free "freeway autonomy" and a cheaper advanced driver-assistance systems version that enables autonomous functions like emergency steering and braking.
 Luminar Iris has a 120° Field of View and a 26° Dynamic Vertical FoV.
-The resolution is 300pt/sqdeg while the data rate (points per second) is not published.
+Originally planned resolution was 300pt/sqdeg while the data rate (points per second) is not published.
+However, according to the annual financial report for 2022 published in February 2023, the resolution in "points per square degree" has been reduced by 30%, to now only "more than" 200 points per square degree.
+The product specifications of Luminar Iris known after that SEC release in April 2023 are:Iris lidar combines laser transmitter and receiver and provides long-range, 1550 nm sensory meeting OEM specs (...).
+Iris lidar sensors are dynamically configurable dual-axis scan sensors that detect objects up to 600 meters away over a horizontal field of view of 120° and a software configurable vertical field of view of up to 30°, providing high point densities in excess of 200 points per square degree enable long-range detection, tracking, and classification over the whole field of view.
+On its website, the company also states for Iris "2 axis scanning mirrors with 120° x 28° FoV, scans only the laser rather than spinning the whole lidar device" as well as "An In-house custom mixed signal ASIC with better performance for significantly less cost than complex ADC chips", "Detecting dark objects at night up to 250m away", "And a maximum range of 600m".
+The statement "Up to 300 points per square degree", which is also given there, contradicts the publication in the annual report for the year 2022 and thus seems to be outdated.
+Since the resolution in points per square degree varies between 200 and 300 with a constant range for the refresh rate of 1-30 Hz, the resolution in points per second based on the resolution measured for Hydra (according Luminar presentation at minute 12:15) can be between 600,000 and 900,000 points per second.